 |Total Credit Hours||35||35|

 *Tuition and fees are charged on a per credit hour basis and are subject to annual increases.
 Annual increases may change the total program cost.
-The rate and fees above are effective for the 2019–2020 school year.
-Although Purdue faculty and staff fee remissions may be available to the online MSEd in Learning Design and Technology program, special rates are available for Purdue West faculty, staff and alumni.
-Please discuss your options with an admissions advisor.
+Purdue faculty and staff fee remissions may not be available to the online MSEd in Learning Design and Technology program.

 NOTES AND CONDITIONS - PLEASE READ

-1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Instructional Coordinators, on the Internet at https://www.bls.gov/ooh/education-training-and-library/instructional-coordinators.htm (visited October 22, 2018).
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Instructional Coordinators, at https://www.bls.gov/ooh/education-training-and-library/instructional-coordinators.htm (visited October 25, 2022).